 If the mediator feels that no further progress can be made, the process may be halted and an alternative solution will need to be sought.

 Your mediator may be one of our lawyers but you may also need to hire separate lawyers to resolve any outstanding issues collaboratively or through litigation.

 The cost of your divorce mediation will depend on:

 The costs are usually divided between you and your spouse, depending on the ability to pay.

 Either way, divorce mediation is usually considerably less expensive than litigation.

-Jennings Family Law provides a free initial consultation to help you decide if divorce mediation is suitable for your case.
+Jennings Family Law’s initial consultation will help you decide if divorce mediation is suitable for your case.